monsterZeng/GAT-for-biodegradation/README.md

-## 2. If you want to predict a large number of chemicals, I suggest take those chemicals into a file of csv.
+## 2. If you want to predict for a large number of chemicals, I suggest you should compile those chemicals into a csv file.

 ```python